The manager-employee relationship is central to all things work. And as in any relationship, communication is essential.

 - Are you thinking about expanding the team?

-- Is there anything I should prepare ahead of our next one-on-one?
+- Is there anything I should prepare ahead of our next meeting?

 - Is there anything I should be doing differently?
 Do you have examples?